Logo Virtual AI Twin Management

 Image #1 -How Big of a Mess Big Data is?
 Image

 Big Data is a mess because data generated was too much low-quality, unstructured data without a clear plan for its use, creating a massive challenge for businesses to extract meaningful insights, despite the technological tools available to handle scale.
-These are the main issues:

 1. Unstructured chaos